deephealthproject/use-case-pipelines/README.md

 ## Training and inference

-- The project creates different executables: MNIST_BATCH, SKIN_LESION_CLASSIFICATION_TRAINING, SKIN_LESION_SEGMENTATION_TRAINING, SKIN_LESION_CLASSIFICATION_INFERENCE, SKIN_LESION_SEGMENTATION_INFERENCE, PNEUMOTHORAX_SEGMENTATION_TRAINING and PNEUMOTHORAX_SEGMENTATION_INFERENCE.
+The project creates different executables: MNIST_BATCH, SKIN_LESION_CLASSIFICATION_TRAINING, SKIN_LESION_SEGMENTATION_TRAINING, SKIN_LESION_CLASSIFICATION_INFERENCE, SKIN_LESION_SEGMENTATION_INFERENCE, PNEUMOTHORAX_SEGMENTATION_TRAINING and PNEUMOTHORAX_SEGMENTATION_INFERENCE.
+- Training:
     1. MNIST_BATCH and SKIN_LESION_CLASSIFICATION_TRAINING train the neural network loading the dataset in batches (needed when the dataset is too large to fit in memory).
     1. SKIN_LESION_SEGMENTATION_TRAINING trains the neural network loading the dataset (images and their ground truth masks) in batches for the segmentation task.
     1. PNEUMOTHORAX_SEGMENTATION_TRAINING trains the neural network loading the dataset (images and their ground truth masks) in batches with a custom function for this specific segmentation task.
+- Inference:
     1. SKIN_LESION_CLASSIFICATION_INFERENCE, SKIN_LESION_SEGMENTATION_INFERENCE and PNEUMOTHORAX_SEGMENTATION_INFERENCE perform only inference on classification or segmentation task loading weights from a previous training process.
+See [Pretrained models](#pretrained-models) section for checkpoints.

 ### C++ Training options
     -e, --epochs        Number of training epochs (default: 50)